 In February 2017, stockholder derivative actions captioned Summer v.
-Marissa Mayer, et al, Case No. 5:17-cv-00787, and Bowser v.
+Marissa Mayer, et al., Case No. 5:17-cv-00787, and Bowser v.
 Marissa Mayer, et al., Case No. 5:17-cv-00810, were filed in the U.S. District Court for the Northern District of California purportedly on behalf of the Company against certain of its then-current and former directors and officers.
 The complaints allege that defendants failed to disclose the Security Incidents and caused or allowed the Company to issue materially false and misleading statements in its public filings and other public statements.
 The complaints assert derivative claims, purportedly on behalf of the Company, for breach of fiduciary duty, unjust enrichment, and violations of Sections 14(a) and 20(a) of the Exchange Act.
 The complaints seek unspecified damages, disgorgement of profits and compensation obtained by the defendants, an award of attorneys' fees and costs, and other related injunctive and equitable forms of relief.
 In May 2017, the Court consolidated the two cases, and on July 6, 2017, plaintiffs filed a consolidated stockholder derivative complaint asserting the same claims, as well as claims of insider trading, purportedly on behalf of Yahoo, against certain defendants under California Corporations Code sections 25402 and 25403.

 In March 2017, a stockholder derivative and class action captioned Spain v.
 Marissa Mayer, et al., Case No. 17CV207054, was filed in the Superior Court of California for the County of Santa Clara.
 In May, the plaintiff filed an amended complaint.
-The complaint asserts claims for breach of fiduciary duty, purportedly on behalf of the Company, against certain of the Company to issue materially false and misleading statements in its public filings and other public statements.
+The complaint asserts claims for breach of fiduciary duty, purportedly on behalf of the Company, against certain of the Company's then-current and former directors and officers.
+The complaint alleges that defendants failed to prevent and disclose the Security Incidents and caused or allowed the Company to issue materially false and misleading statements in its public filings and other public statements.
 The complaint also asserts claims of insider trading, purportedly on behalf of the Company, against certain defendants under California Corporations Code sections 25402 and 25403.
 The complaint also asserts direct claims, purportedly on behalf of then-current the Company stockholders, against the individual defendants for breach of fiduciary duty relating to disclosures in the proxy statement relating to the Sale Transaction concerning the negotiation and approval of the Stock Purchase Agreement and against Verizon for aiding and abetting the individual defendants' alleged breach of fiduciary duty.
 The complaint seeks class certification, unspecified damages, an award of attorneys' fees and costs, and other related injunctive and equitable forms of relief.
 Multiple shareholder plaintiffs have filed stockholder derivative actions making similar claims, including: The LR Trust, et al. v.
 Marissa Mayer, et al., Case No. 17CV306525 (Cal.
 Sup.
 Ct.); Plumbers and Pipefitters National Pension Fund v.
 Marissa Mayer, et al., Case No. 17CV310992 (Cal.
 Sup.
 Ct.).
 On July 10, 2017, the Court issued an order consolidating these actions with the Spain action, and on August 3, 2017, the plaintiffs filed a consolidated complaint.
 A similar stockholder derivative action has also been filed in the Delaware Court of Chancery, captioned Oklahoma Firefighters Pension and Retirement System v.
 Eric Brandt, et al., Case No. 2017-0133-SG.
-In May, the Court issued an order staying this action in favor of the Spain action pending in California Superior Cour
+In May, the Court issued an order staying this action in favor of the Spain action pending in California Superior Court for the County of Santa Clara.